-Researchers at the John Innes Centre are working to decipher how one immune-boosting compound, QS-21, is produced by the Chilean Soapbark tree
+Researchers, led by Professor Anne Osbourn (OBE, FRS) at the John Innes Centre are working to decipher how one immune-boosting compound, QS-21, is produced by the Chilean Soapbark tree

 Humans have used plants for thousands of years to help treat disease and improve health, and the global pandemic highlights the value of these treatments.